cbtham/handoff-genesys/readme.md

 ![](Images/genesys.PNG)

 Upon triggering the chatAPI to the Genesys GMS server, Genesys ORS(Orchestration Server) will handle all the incoming message and put it into a queue.
 URS will then route the request to available agents.
 The Agents accepting the handover will then trigger a welcome message or send a message which will be pass trough ORS to GMS and eventually show up to the user.
-If you wish to learn more on how Genesys backend work, refer the Reference section.
+If you wish to learn more on how Genesys backend work, refer the [Reference](#reference).

 <a name="approach"></a>
 ## The Approach ##